Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Theory

 \subsection{Dynamical Systems Theory and Return Trajectories}

-Stellar escape from star clusters can be given extensive mathematical formalism from a standpoint of dynamical systems theory (as highlighted by, e.g., FH00; \citealt{Ernst2008,TanikawaFukushige2010,deAssisTerra2014,Zotos2015a,Zotos2015b,ZotosJung2017}).
-For each neck, twin, infinitely winding/branching tubes in phase space known as invariant manifolds enclose all possible transit trajectories into or out of the cluster.
-Trajectories outside the invariant manifolds cannot transit between the three domains in the CR3BP, implying that some portion of even the bodies with $\Etilde>0$ remain \textit{unable} to ever leave the cluster.
-Yet this result stems from the imposed ideal of the CR3BP; in reality, cluster members also perturb each other and $\phieff$ evolves---e.g., due to cluster mass loss, evolving $\phigal$, a non-circular cluster orbit, or passage through the Galactic disk or near giant molecular clouds.
+Stellar escape from GCs can be given extensive mathematical formalism from a standpoint of dynamical systems theory (e.g., FH00; \citealt{Ernst2008,TanikawaFukushige2010,deAssisTerra2014,Zotos2015a,Zotos2015b,ZotosJung2017}).
+For each neck, twin, infinitely winding/branching tubes in phase space known as invariant manifolds enclose all possible transit trajectories into or out of the GC.
+Trajectories outside the invariant manifolds cannot transit between the CR3BP's three domains, implying that some portion of even bodies with $\Etilde>0$ would never escape without the aid of perturbations from other bodies or evolution in $\phieff$ (e.g., via GC mass loss, an evolving $\phigal$, an eccentric GC orbit, or passage near MW substructure).
 These effects induce additional phase space diffusion, enabling bodies otherwise stuck forever on non-transiting orbits outside the invariant manifolds to move to transiting orbits within them.
 Reframed energetically, the internal gravitational scattering and evolution of $\phieff$ cause diffusion in $\Etilde$.
-Since the shapes of the invariant manifolds change with $\Etilde$, this time-dependence effectively smears out the manifolds to encompass more phase space volume, enhancing the escape rate.
+Since the shapes of the manifolds change with $\Etilde$, this effectively smears them out to encompass more phase space, promoting escape.